maxattack/little-polygon/readme.md

 binding to scripting environments, keeping private methods out of headers, and allowing the use of completely opaque pointers that are just forward-declared.

-The example game is written with a modern C++11 mentality.
+The example game, on the other hand, is written with a modern C++11 mentality.
 Different tools for different levels of abstraction ;)

 Wishlist
 --------

 * automatic lua binding (using python scripts, not C++ template madness)
 * lightweight entity-component system for in-game "hit F7" level editting
+* savedata (sqlite?)
 * asynchronous sprite-batch (for multithreading)
 * more import asset types (SVG, Flash)
 * non-native export targets (e.g. unity, webgl)